 One of the things I’m most know for in teaching pool is fundamentals.
 I’ve been blessed receive many compliments from many top players and world champions on my own technique and I’m thankful to have helped players from dozens of countries improve their physical approach to the game and make them better players.
 This pleases me as I’ve put in a ton work on my form and in teaching it to others.

 Today though, I want to discuss something even more important that will ultimately control how good of a player you become, and that is your philosophy.
-The first component of your philosophy is your intent on how good you decide that you will become.
-Not want or hope, but decide that you WILL become.
+The first component of your philosophy is your intent on how good you decide

 You’ve got to draw the line in the sand and declare to yourself where all this work on your game must and will ultimately take you, and then you must constantly remind yourself of this target until it becomes your underlying thought and belief in yourself and where you are headed as a player.